Hiking Packing List: Essential Hiking Gear for Any Hike

 Have a friend going hiking?
 Check out these great gifts for travelers.

-A less expensive option is a synthetic material that is quick dry and lightweight since you may have to wash things and have them dry overnight.
+A less expensive option is a synthetic material that is quick to dry and lightweight since you may have to wash things and have them dry overnight.
 Some of my favorite hiking brands for shirts are Fjallraven, Jack Wolfskin, and Title Nine.

 I love Title Nine's tanks because they're super soft and dry fast.
 Made of a poly/cotton/spandex blend infused with drirelease®; performance wicking that dries 4x faster than cotton.
 I can wear this on the hiking trail and also traveling around an urban environment.